TrishnaSaikia/BP-rPPG-ALIVE/README.md

   metadata.csv
 ```

-The final incomplete portion of a video is discarded.
-For a 90-second recording, 22 complete 4-second clips are retained and the last 2 seconds are not used.
+To reduce noise, the first and last 10 seconds of each video are excluded.
+From the remaining 70 seconds, 17 complete non-overlapping 4-second clips are retained, while the final 2 seconds are discarded.

 ## 3.4 Match synchronized PPG clips